 Check out The Judy Room’s “Judy Garland – The Concert Years” Section here.

-November 17, 2017: Julien’s Auctions held a huge Garland auction, chiefly comprised of amazing items from Michael Siewert’s amazing collection.
+November 17, 2017: Julien’s Auctions held a huge Garland auction, chiefly comprised of amazing items from Michael Siewert’s collection.

 PDF of the Garland items in the catalog.